-GeoEvent Server provides the ability to query the available log messages with filter and search capabilities.
-The log messages can be filtered by clicking the Log Filter drop-down where you can choose among the five message types including Trace, Debug, Info, Warn, and Error.
-To narrow the query even more you can enter keywords into the text field to the right of the Log Filterdrop-down.
+GeoEvent Server allows you to query the available log messages with filter and search capabilities.
+To filter the log messages, click the Log Filter drop-down menu and choose one of the five message types including Trace, Debug, Info, Warn, and Error.
+To narrow the query, you can type keywords into the text field to the right of the Log Filter drop-down menu.

 GeoEvent Server keeps a selection of the most recent logs in memory and is constantly refreshing its cache.
-When troubleshooting an issue, you will often want to open the actual log file in a text editor to perform a full text search.
-The log file can be found with the other runtime files beneath data folder in the installation directory: <ArcGIS Server installation directory>\GeoEvent\data\log\karaf.log.
+When troubleshooting an issue, you can open the log file in a text editor to perform a full text search.
+The karaf.log file can be found in the log folder in the installation directory: <ArcGIS Server installation directory>\GeoEvent\data\log.

 Debug log messages

 Every component in GeoEvent Server is associated with a specific logger.
-For example, the com.esri.ges.transport.featureService.FeatureServiceOutboundTransportlogger is associated with the transport which requests a feature service add or update feature records in a geodatabase's feature class.
+For example, the com.esri.ges.transport.featureService.FeatureServiceOutboundTransport logger is associated with the transport that requests a feature service add or update feature records in a geodatabase's feature class.

-To enable debug logging for a component, click Logs > Settings and either use the drop-down to select the appropriate logger from the list or enter the logger's name into the text field on the Log Settingsdialog.
+To enable debug logging for a component, click Settings from the Logs tab in GeoEvent Manager.
+From the Log Settings dialog box, set the Log level to Debug and either use the Logger drop-down menu to select the appropriate logger from the list or type the logger's name into the text field.

-You can force a refresh of the logger's drop-down selection list by temporarily setting DEBUG on ROOT and allowing GeoEvent Server to ingest, process, and disseminate several event records.
-Just be sure to set the ROOT logger back to INFO before proceeding to enable debug logging on a specific logger.
+You can force a refresh of the Logger drop-down selection list by temporarily setting the Log level to Debug and Logger to Root and allowing GeoEvent Server to ingest, process, and disseminate several event records.
+Ensure that you set the Log level back to Info before proceeding to enable debug logging on a specific logger.

-GeoEvent Server message logging can be configured by editing the org.ops4j.pax.logging.cfg file located (on a Windows system) beneath <ArcGIS Server installation directory>\GeoEvent\etc.
+GeoEvent Server message logging can be configured by editing the org.ops4j.pax.logging.cfg file located beneath <ArcGIS Server installation directory>\GeoEvent\etc.

-For example, you can edit the log4j.appender.out.maxFileSize configuration file to and update the default (1MB) max file size to allow for larger log files, or change the log4j.appender.out.maxBackupIndex file to specify that more message log files be kept when the main log file's maximum size is reached and is rolled to an archive file.
-Simple settings such as these can be important if a high volume or high velocity of real-time event data is creating a large amount of log messages.
+For example, you can edit the log4j.appender.out.maxFileSize configuration file to update the default (1MB) max file size to allow for larger log files or change the log4j.appender.out.maxBackupIndex file to specify that more message log files be kept when the main log file's maximum size is reached and is rolled to an archive file.
+These settings can be important if you have high-volume or high-velocity real-time event data that is creating a large amount of log messages.